 Learning outcomes of the course unit

-The course is divided into theoretical lectures and practical exercises and has been designed to provide students with knowledge on the most useful analysis methods for separation, identification and purity control of the substances provided during the laboratory activities.
+The course is divided into theoretical lectures and practical exercises and has been designed to provide students with knowledge and understanding on the most useful analysis methods for separation, identification and purity control of the substances provided during the laboratory activities.
 Moreover, through the frequency of this course and through the individual study, students will have the ability to use knowledge and understanding acquired in order to identify the different organic, organometallic and inorganic substances reported in the Official Italian Pharmacopoeia and of the European Pharmacopoeia.

 Course contents summary

 The first part of the program involves the study of the safety rules fundamental for work in a medicinal-chemistry lab.

 The second part of the course concerns the study of a general part essential for the identification of the drugs in the Official Italian Pharmacopoeia and in the European Pharmacopoeia.

 Finally, the third part of the program deals with specific methods of recognition of organic, organometallic and inorganic drugs.

 Safety rules and elements of first aid in the chemical-pharmaceutical laboratory.